EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: false
   productPicture:
     name: productPicture
-    description: A picture that can represent the item
+    description: A picture that can represent the item.
     title: product picture
     from_schema: https://w3id.org/evorao/
     rank: 1000